valkey-io/valkey-doc/docs/reference/modules/_index.md

         /* Do something with 'myval' */
     }

-## Accessing Redis keys from modules
+## Accessing Valkey keys from modules

-Most Redis modules, in order to be useful, have to interact with the Redis data space (this is not always true, for example an ID generator may never touch Redis keys).
-Redis modules have two different APIs in order to access the Redis data space, one is a low level API that provides very fast access and a set of functions to manipulate Redis data structures.
+Most Valkey modules, in order to be useful, have to interact with the Valkey data space (this is not always true, for example an ID generator may never touch Valkey keys).
+Valkey modules have two different APIs in order to access the Valkey data space, one is a low level API that provides very fast access and a set of functions to manipulate Valkey data structures.
-The other API is more high level, and allows to call Redis commands and fetch the result, similarly to how Lua scripts access Redis.
+The other API is more high level, and allows to call Valkey commands and fetch the result, similarly to how Lua scripts access Valkey.

-The high level API is also useful in order to access Redis functionalities that are not available as APIs.
+The high level API is also useful in order to access Valkey functionalities that are not available as APIs.

-In general modules developers should prefer the low level API, because commands implemented using the low level API run at a speed comparable to the speed of native Redis commands.
+In general modules developers should prefer the low level API, because commands implemented using the low level API run at a speed comparable to the speed of native Valkey commands.
 However there are definitely use cases for the higher level API.
 For example often the bottleneck could be processing the data and not accessing it.

 Also note that sometimes using the low level API is not harder compared to the higher level one.

-## Calling Redis commands
+## Calling Valkey commands

-The high level API to access Redis is the sum of the `RedisModule_Call()` function, together with the functions needed in order to access the reply object returned by `Call()`.
+The high level API to access Valkey is the sum of the `RedisModule_Call()` function, together with the functions needed in order to access the reply object returned by `Call()`.